pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 of TensorFlow and other packages.

 A single CUDA version supports a reasonable range of GPU architectures.
-New CUDA versions get released regularly, and because they come with increased performance or new functionality it may be necessary or desirable to build new wheels for that CUDA version.
+New CUDA versions get released regularly, and because they come with bug fixes, improved performance, or new functionalities, it may be necessary or desirable to build new wheels for that CUDA version.
 If only the supported CUDA version is different between two wheels, the wheel tags and filename will be identical.
 Hence it is not possible to upload more than one of those wheels under the same